 If you are in good academic standing and wish to take courses at another university for credit towards your McMaster degree, you must obtain permission ahead of time from your faculty.

 A Letter of Permission request can be initiated in your Mosaic Student Centre under ‘My Academics’.
 Once your request is submitted, it takes our advisors approximately 2 weeks to review and respond to it.
 Students are responsible for applying to and following the regulations and processes of the host institution.
 Please ensure a request is submitted in plenty of time to register with the host institution.

 Before You Apply

 Take note of the regulations and conditions surrounding courses taken through a Letter of Permission for transfer credit.
 Regulations include but are not limited to the following:

 - Students are normally permitted to take only elective credit on a Letter of Permission.

 - A minimum grade of C- must be achieved in order for transfer credit to be received

-- Grades from courses taken at another university are not factored into your average at McMaster.
-Courses will appear on your McMaster transcript as either ‘T’ to indicate transfer credit was given, or ‘N.C.’ if no credit was given
+- Grades from courses taken at another university are not factored into any averages (e.g. cumulative, honours) at McMaster.
+Courses will appear on your McMaster transcript as either ‘T’ to indicate transfer credit was given, or ‘N.C.’ if no credit was given.

 - Transfer credit cannot be given until an official transcript has been received by our office directly from the host institution.
 Students are responsible for ensuring this is sent in a timely manner.